christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Western Rome in Italy was a phantom empire invented by the Vatican.
 Western Rome was built during the Renaissance period.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus.

 Jesus in the bible was a cipher, or an avatar, for members of the Bosphoran royal family.
+Asander, king of Bosphorus (Julius Caesars real identity) took on this role, so did his son Aspurgus, king of Bosphorus aka Amyntas ("Amon-Tas".
+"Hidden
-Asander, king of Bosphorus (Julius Caesars real identity), and his descendants Izates II, king of Adiabene ("Iza" = Avestan root for "serpent" (cognate with Scythian Aži) + "-tes" = "given by," as in Mithradates = "Given by Mithra".
-This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian)), and Tiberius Julius Sauromates II, took on the role.
+Lord", linking to Amun-Ra - with "Amen"(tas) at the root) Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
+14) aka Caesarion, and his later descendants Izates II, king of Adiabene ("Iza" = Avestan root for "serpent" (cognate with Scythian Aži) + "-tes" = "given by," as in Mithradates = "Given by Mithra".
+This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian)), and Tiberius Julius Sauromates II, also took on the role.

 Asander, king of Bosphorus aka Julius Caesar was also Ptolemy XI Alexander II, Cleopatra's uncle, but he took on numerous other regional aliases.
 Cleopatra was also Dynamis, queen of Bosphorus.
 Mark